jeanNyil/jbossfuse-metrics-demo/README.md

 * [restful-service-swaggerv2-metrics](restful-service-swaggerv2-metrics) (```swagger v2.0```)

 ## :warning: WARNING:
+- The *__Red Hat JBoss Fuse 6.3.0 Rollup 6 (v6.3.0.redhat-329) BOM__* is used in this project.
+So make sure you use the same patch version or adapt to your current patch version of Red Hat JBoss Fuse 6.3.0
 - This project is configured to use a repository manager.
 Thus, the [parent POM](pom.xml) points to my private [Sonatype Nexus Repository OSS](https://www.sonatype.com/download-oss-sonatype).
 My [Sonatype Nexus Repository OSS](https://www.sonatype.com/download-oss-sonatype) is configured to proxy the following